esolace88/AzureProjects-Kubernetes-CICD/README.md

 # AzureProjects-Kubernetes-CICD

 Please refer to the following repo for the step-by-step process on how to deploy a CI/CD environment.
+[Project Repo](https://github.com/esolace88/Azure-Projects/tree/main/Kubernetes-CICD)

 ## For Testing of the Application ##